Blog

 Empress Hashiudo came to the Tango town of Taiza fleeing a conflict in court.
 She and her young son Prince Shotoku received a warm welcome in the village.
 When it was time for them to leave the people of the village asked if they could name the village after Empress Hashiudo.
 Concerned there may be reprisals for harbouring her, she allowed them to write the name with the same characters 間人 but it was to be read “Taiza” rather than “Hashiudo”.

 Her son, Prince Shotoku, would go on to be the regent of Japan for a time.
 He is also credited as the founder of Japanese Buddhism.
-There is statue next to Tateiwa rock erected to honour both Hasiudo and her son.
+There is statue next to Tateiwa rock erected to honour both Hashiudo and her son.

 Hashiudo Statue at night